10brink/Zillow-home-value-prediction/README.md

 Run the scraper function (you can modify the url to get the city you want), it will export a csv file.

-point the api function to the csv that you just created, this will take the addresses from that and plug them into the zillow api.

-you will need a zillow ID to do this.
+you will need your own zillow ID to access the API.

-once you have the features from zillow you can put them into the ipython notebook to create a model for your city.
+once you have the addresses from zillow (in the csv from the scraper)

+you can put them into the ipython notebook to create a model for your city.

+point the api in the notebook to the csv that was created.

 Currently it only takes sq footage, number of bathrooms and bedrooms and year built as features.